-Macedonia: ELEM prepares to enter stage two of Bogdanci wind park project27.
-April 2017. / SEE Energy News
+Macedonia: ELEM prepares to enter stage two of Bogdanci wind park project, SEE Energy News

 The ELEM publicly managed energy company announced that it is preparing for the second phase of its Bogdanci wind power park.
 ELEM General Manager Hristijan Mickoski said that it has been the best value-for-money project the company has had so far, which led to a decision to enter the second stage.